 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 Fever blister?
-I can't remember which one is on the lips?
 I've got a big one on my lower lip.
 Does anyone have a good home remedy?
 It never tingled or hurt.
-There's a slight itch and it's sore.
-Thanks for any help.

 Add your voice to the conversation.
 Click here to answer this question.